zalmoxes-laran/EM-blender-tools/README.md

 * A refactored export panel targeting Aton 3-based web apps (like EMviq) with tools to easily optimise models  for web visualisation;
 * The original GitHub repository of the EM formal language can be found here

-## Contribute to EM-tools
+## Contribute

-You are more than welcome to contribute to the project by spotting bugs/issues and providing code or solutions through pull requests to fix or improve EM-tools features.
-Use the aforementioned original Git Hub repository for collaborative editing.
+You are more than welcome to contribute to the project by spotting bugs/issues and providing code or solutions through pull requests to fix or improve EM functionalities (see TODO list below).
+Get in touch here on github, through the [telegram open-group](https://t.me/UserGroupEM) or through the other channels.

+## TODO list

+- [ ] Statistical tools for the reconstrucion (volumes, typo of sources, property density)
+- [ ] New label system
+- [ ] New section for visual tools
+- [ ] Simplified proxy generation